-See my Dissertation Prospectus.
+See my Dissertation Prospectus or my Research Statement.

 Inventing Network Composition: Mobilizing Rhetorical Invention and Social Media for Digital Pedagogy is a dissertation and book project that asks a central research question of How do student composers invent within networked social media environments.
 This project includes chapters that contribute to theoretical understandings of how rhetorical invention occurs in social media spaces, as well as a qualitative study that offers readers a series of “best practices” for using social media in their composition pedagogies to nurture digital literacy, rhetorical invention, distributed expertise, and the formation of learning ecologies.
 Inventing Network Composition begins with something near and dear to me: digital writing.